BrightABOH/BrightABOH.github.io/_posts/2022-01-16-thirdblogpost.md

 Map.addLayerControl()
  ```

  So how do the countries affected by harmattan look at the time of writting(January 15) this post?
 From the figure below, we observe a huge aerosol(dust) hovering over these countries barely 2.5 months into harmattan.
+The left image taken one month into harmattan shows movement of dust from sahara towards the affected countries.
+In the right image however(January 1-15), we observe progression of the dust into affected countries.
+The legend indicates the presence and severity of this dust.
+1 indicates presence of dust and 2 indicates the worse case senerio(presence) of the dust

  ![Particle size](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/aerosol5.png?raw=true)